- In a country where 1.4 million people are living with HIV, women and young women in particular are disproportionately affected.

 Explore this page for more information on populations most affected, testing and counselling programmes, prevention programmes, antiretroviral treatment, civil society's role, HIV and tuberculosis, barriers to prevention and the future of HIV and AIDS in Uganda.

-In 2013, an estimated 1.6 million people were living with HIV, and an estimated 63,000 Ugandans died of AIDS-related illnesses.1
+In 2016, an estimated 1.4 million people were living with HIV, and an estimated 28,000 Ugandans died of AIDS-related illnesses.1

 Men who have sex with men (MSM) and HIV in Uganda

-HIV outreach workers and services providers working with MSM in Uganda have also reported heightened challenges in reaching this population.
+HIV outreach workers and services providers working in Uganda with men who have sex with men have also reported heightened challenges in reaching this population.